HSBC's "Asia pivot" shortens odds of Hong Kong HQ move

+* Q1 FFO per share view $1.26 -- Thomson Reuters I/B/E/S Source text for Eikon: Further company coverage:

-HONG KONG By pinning its hopes for growth on Asia, and China's Pearl River Delta region in particular, the reasons in favour of HSBC shifting its headquarters to Hong Kong are piling up.
+HONG KONG, June 9 By pinning its hopes for growth on Asia, and China's Pearl River Delta region in particular, the reasons in favour of HSBC shifting its headquarters to Hong Kong are piling up.

 Under a new strategy that will see it lose almost a fifth of its workforce and slash its investment bank, HSBC said on Tuesday that it is relying on an "Asia Pivot" to drive its business forward.